RedisLabs/redislabs-docs/content/rs/security/access-control/manage-users/manage-passwords.md

 For user access to the Redis Enterprise Software admin console, you can set a [password expiration policy](#enable-password-expiration) to prompt the user to change their password.

 However, for database connections that rely on password authentication, you need to allow for authentication with the existing password while you roll out the new password to your systems.

 With the Redis Enterprise Software REST API, you can add additional passwords to a user account for authentication to the database or the admin console and API.

-After the old password is replaced in the database connections, just delete the old password to finish the password rotation process.
+Once the old password is replaced in the database connections, you can delete the old password to finish the password rotation process.

 {{< warning >}}
 Multiple passwords are only supported using the REST API.